shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 Preparing the generalization to any number of dimensions and metric signatures.
 I lay out the relation between the exterior product, matrix determinant, surface, volume and hypervolume.
 This will permit to generalize the inner product to k--vectors.
 Finally, I systematically calculate of the Hodge duals of vectors, bivectors, trivectors and quadvectors in Minkowski spacetime with metric signature :math:`(+,-,-,-)`.
+For an efficient method to calculate the Hodge dual, as well as calculating the inner product on k--forms, have a look at the article :ref:`Hodge dual computations`.

 This discussion assumes you, the reader, have a solid understanding of vector and tensor calculus, as well as familiarity with the exterior product and Élie